Coleherne, Earl's Court

 The Coleherne Arms 1866 public house was a gay pub in west London.
-Located at 261 Old Brompton Road, Earl's Court, it was a it was a well-known music venue from the 1950s, and a popular landmark leather bar during the 1970s and 1980s.
+Located at 261 Old Brompton Road, Earl's Court, it was a well-known music venue from the 1950s, and a popular landmark leather bar during the 1970s and 1980s.
 In 2008, it was rebranded as a gastropub, The Pembroke.

 History

 The Coleherne Arms 1866 (named after the Coleherne family) began life in 1866, at 261 Old Brompton Road.
 It had a long history of attracting a bohemian clientele before becoming known as a gay pub.
 A lifelong resident of Earl's Court Square, Jennifer Ware, recollected as a child being taken there to Sunday lunch in the 1930s; at that time, drag entertainers performed after lunch had finished.